 Frequently Asked Questions

-This brand new MSc course in Engineering Fluid Mechanics for the Offshore, Coastal and Built Environments is available for the first time in October 2017.
+This is a modern MSc course in Engineering Fluid Mechanics for the Offshore, Coastal and Built Environments.

 A new MSc course focused on modern Engineering Fluid Mechanics of real relevance and application to industry and in managing our environment.
 We have worked to design a thoroughly enjoyable course that is free from the constraints of a traditional, long-running Masters degree focused on narrow application.
 Designed from scratch the new course meets the needs for understanding fluid mechanics for modern engineering practice or research.
 The course will produce well-rounded graduates who are trained to shape the future of Engineering Fluid Mechanics in their desired field.
 Interested?
 Then why not fill out an application or read on to find out more.